Skip to content

 • To transfer the healing compounds of plants through the skin

-This week I first researched traditional herbal wrap applications around the world.
+This week I researched traditional herbal wrap practices from different cultures.

-In most of these practices, the carrier material was simply a piece of cloth.
+In most cases, the carrier material is a simple textile.

-I combined this knowledge with my fermentation practice, exploring what happens if the carrier itself becomes a living material.
+I combined this knowledge with my fermentation practice, asking:

-By fermenting kombucha leather with herbal teas and fresh plants,
+By fermenting kombucha leather with herbal teas and botanicals,

 2. The Role of Kombucha